By Eli Sanderlin, NMLS #1983384 · Updated July 8, 2026 · 15 min read

 6. Verify HOA allows STR if applicable.

-7. Check property tax reset (Monroe sees ~2.5–3× assessed value reset on resale).
+7. Check property tax reset (Monroe sees ~2.5 to 3× assessed value reset on resale).

 If the deal still pencils after all that, you have a winner.
 If it doesn't, you've saved yourself a 6-month ulcer.